kaimenyi001/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c - C program that prints
-5-printf.c - C program that prints with printf 6-size.c - prints the size of various types on the computer it is compiled and run on
+5-printf.c - C program that prints with printf 6-size.c - prints the size of various types on the computer it is compiled and run on 100-intel - generates the assembly code (Intel syntax) of a C code and save it in an output file